The equivalence between two real Seiberg-Witten Floer homologies: Real monopole Floer homology in global Coulomb slice

 Recall that our real three-manifold $Y$ comes with an involution $\iota$.
 Let $E$ be a vector bundle over $Y$ that decomposes as a direct sum of a real and a complex vector bundle.
 Equip $E$ with a bundle map $\tau:E\to E$, which is a conjugate-linear involution covering $\iota$.
 Then $\tau$ acts on the sections of $E$ via $(\tau s)(y)=\tau(s(\iota(y)))$.
 The proof of the previous proposition relies on the following definition.

-\begin{definition} (\cite[Definition 7.4]{li2022monopolefloerhomologyreal}) An operator $L$ is called \emph{k-almost self-adjoint first order elliptic} ($k$-ASAFOE) if it is of the form $L=L_0+h$ where \begin{enumerate} \item $L_0$ is a first order, self-adjoint, elliptic differential operator (with smooth coefficients) acting on invariant sections of a vector bundle $E\to Y$. \item $h$ is an operator on $\tau$-invariant sections of $E$ which we assume to be a map which extends to a bounded map on $L^2_j(Y;E)^{\tau}$ for all $j$ in the range $\vert j\vert\le k$. \end{enumerate} \end{definition}
+\begin{definition} (\cite[Definition 7.4]{li2022monopolefloerhomologyreal}) An operator $L$ is called \emph{k-almost self-adjoint first order elliptic} ($k$-ASAFOE) if it is of the form $L=L_0+h$ where \begin{enumerate} \item $L_0$ is a first order, self-adjoint, elliptic differential operator (with smooth coefficients) acting on invariant sections of a vector bundle $E\to Y$. \item $h$ is an operator acting on $\tau$-invariant sections of $E$ as a map which extends to a bounded map on $L^2_j(Y;E)^{\tau}$ for all $j$ in the range $\vert j\vert\le k$. \end{enumerate} \end{definition}

 To fit the Hessian into this setup, we need to consider the extended Hessian given by where $\bfd_x$ encodes the infinitesimal gauge group action and $\bfd^{*}_x$ is its adjoint in $L^2$ metric.